bampli/doc/docs/content/docs/intro/what-to-change.md

 ---
-title: What to change
+title: What to change?
 weight: 10
 ---
-# What to change
+# What to change?

 The decision-making of all companies has been solely based on **conflict management**.
 The problem starts with the structure of organizations, where  information and decision flow through a hierarchical **pyramid structure**.